Sharpe's Eagle: Plot summary

-Wellesley has Sharpe gazetted captain, and scolds Simmerson for his bad leadership.
+Wellesley has Sharpe gazetted captain, and berates Simmerson for his bad leadership.
 In an attempt to shift the blame for the fiasco, Sir Henry tries to make Sharpe a scapegoat and intends on ruining Sharpe's career via his connections at Horse Guards.
-Sharpe concludes that only by capturing an Eagle can he remain in the army and keep his promotion.
+Sharpe concludes that only by capturing an Eagle can he shield himself from Simmerson's schemes.
 He also makes enemies of Gibbons and Berry when Josefina falls out with Gibbons, and Sharpe takes her under his protection.
 They become lovers, although Sharpe is forced to accept sizable loans offered him by Hogan in order to keep Josefina in the manner she is used to.
-Later, after Josefina is raped by Gibbons and Berry, Sharpe swears vengeance.
+Later, after Josefina is beaten and raped by Gibbons and Berry, Sharpe swears vengeance.
 He murders Berry during a night-time skirmish against the French.

 At the height of the Battle of Talavera, Simmerson panics at the approach of a French column, and orders the South Essex to withdraw, despite direct orders from the British 2nd Division commander, General "Daddy" Hill, opening a gap in the lines.
 Sharpe desperately deploys his men to delay the French from exploiting it.

-Sharpe's old friend, Lieutenant Colonel William Lawford, relieves Simmerson of command and orders the South Essex back into position, where their volleys destroy the column's cohesion.
-Sharpe leads the Light Company and his rifles into the fray and captures a French regiment's Eagle.
+Sharpe's old friend, Lieutenant Colonel William Lawford, is sent to relieve Simmerson of command.
+Lawford orders the South Essex back into position, where their volleys help destroy the column's cohesion.
+Sharpe leads the Light Company and his rifles into the fray and captures an Eagle with help of his best friend, Sergeant Harper.
 Returning from the battlefield, Sharpe is ambushed by Gibbons, who attempts to murder Sharpe and take the Eagle for himself, but is killed by Harper.
-The capture of the Eagle secures Sharpe's promotion and restores the honour of the South Essex, but Sharpe's triumph is soured somewhat by Josefina's return to Lisbon, under the protection of a wealthy and aristocratic British cavalry captain.
+The capture of the Eagle restores the honour of the South Essex, but Sharpe's triumph is soured somewhat by Josefina's return to Lisbon with wealthy British cavalry Captain Claud Hardy.

-Over a celebratory dinner, Wellesley bitterly informs his staff officers that, although the battle was won, the campaign will be accounted a failure, since Spanish General Cuesta has blundered badly, forcing the British to retreat back to Portugal.
+Over a celebratory dinner, Wellesley bitterly informs his staff officers that, although the battle was won, the campaign will be accounted a failure, since the Spanish General Cuesta has blundered badly, and the promised provisions to feed the army are nowhere to be found, forcing the British to retreat back to Portugal.
 Wellesley promises that the British will return to Spain, but on their own terms.
 To Sharpe's surprise and embarrassment, Wellesley concludes his speech by proposing a toast to "Sharpe's Eagle."
 (This begins Cornwell's practice, in nearly all the Sharpe novels, of ending a book with the use of its title.)